nestordemeure/breviarium/data/english.md

 ### Avoiding Ambushes

-Pretend to have a quarrel with a friend, so that your enemy suspect it is a real quarrel, reveal their true feelings, and wishes to take advantage of the situation; then suddenly resist and oppose the enemy with your friend's strength combined.
+Pretend to have a quarrel with a friend, so that your enemy suspects it is a real quarrel and reveals their true feelings, wishing to take advantage of the situation.
+Then, suddenly resist and oppose the enemy with your friend's combined strength.

 This will also work against robbers setting an ambush on the road, or in other situations where you know there are ambushes; leave yourself exposed and proceed to where the ambushes will be set in motion against you, then flee and lead them into an ambush.

-And if the ambushes are set by a powerful man, dissemble in your words, so that he does not take open action, but seek a middle ground in your responses, so that you neither fall into his traps nor show that you noticed the deceit.
+If a powerful man sets the ambushes, be cautious in your words, so that he does not take open action against you.
+Seek a middle ground in your responses to avoid falling into his traps while not revealing that you noticed the deceit.

-If some people are inducing you to take some action, so that you may be harmed in doing it, show that you will do it with eager spirit, and prepare yourself for it, unless there is difficulty in grasping the means.
-Meanwhile, secretly plan the opposite.
+If some people are persuading you to take an action that may harm you, show enthusiasm and prepare yourself to do it, unless it is difficult to set up.
+Meanwhile, secretly plan to do the opposite.

 ### Acquiring and Retaining Money